 2. I-20 Request Form

-Transfer students from another U.S. institution or English Language Program you must also submit:
+Students transferring from another US institution or English language program must also submit:

 1. F-1 Transfer Verification Form

 2. Copy of current Form I-20

 3. Copy of current visa